acrucetta/acrucetta.github.io/README.md

-# Personal Website

-- Structure
-  - About
-  - Projects
-  - Blog
-  - Articles
-  - Books
+TODO
+- Add syntax highlighting to the blog posts
+- Add support for Latex
+- Clean up article titles
+- Keep only blog posts in the website; move references to wiki